tuxd3v/lnewt/docs/README.md

 This Library was first forked from [luanewt][luanewt] by [DavidFeng][1st_fork]..
 Later, it was forked by me..

-It has not yet been tested, but will in Devuan..
+It has being tested in Devuan Beowulf,
+Devuan Chimaera, introduces changes that we still have to fix in lnewt, to be usable in Chimaera

 ## TODO